Looking for Psychedelic Therapy in Colorado? Changa Institute

 This structure exists to reduce risk and increase long-term benefit.

-Their role centers on preparation, safety, emotional support, and integration—rather than treatment or diagnosis.
-In regulated or structured settings, psychedelic facilitators are responsible for:
+Their task is one of preparation, safety, support, emotional, and integration- but not treatment or diagnosis.
+When used in a regulated or structured environment psychedelic facilitators are obliged to:

 • Preparing participants before sessions